Newnan Premises Liability Attorney

 Get in Touch with Us Today

 Hazardous conditions on a property can cause serious injuries with long-term consequences.
-If you have been the victim of a premises liability accident, call Kam, Ebersbach & Lewis, P.C. for a free consultation.
+If you have been the victim of a premises liability accident, contact Kam, Ebersbach & Lewis, P.C. for a free consultation at (770) 251-7100.
 Our Newnan personal injury lawyers will represent and defend your claim.